 What does ‘Entheogen’ mean?

 Entheogen refers to a psychoactive substance derived from plants that is used in spiritual practices.
 Intention is the distinction that separates “entheogen” from “psychedelic.”
 Psychoactive plants have been very important to people from different cultures for centuries.
-Entheogens have survived within indigenous communities despite Euro-centric efforts to separate the people from the spiritual practices in an effort to convert.
-Indiegnous peoples have a relationship with the plants.
+Entheogens have survived within Indigenous communities despite Euro-centric efforts to separate the people from the spiritual practices in an effort to convert.
+Indigenous peoples have a relationship with the plants.
 Plants are not used, they are not tools and they are not drugs.
 Plants are living beings who offer their gifts to humans in relationships of reciprocity.
 Our training is aligned with this worldview.

 Is Entheogen Assisted Therapy the same as Psychedelic Assisted Therapy?

 Yes, but there is a greater focus on the person’s relationship with the medicine being used in the psychotherapy, rather than focusing solely on its euphoric or psychological effects.
 Entheogen integration therapy acknowledges the space we happen to inhabit (whatever it may be for a person, a family, or a community), reciprocity, and responsibility between the known and the knower[s].
-This departs from western practices that detach plants and other beings—inviting usage without regard for the epistemological reciprocity that must be maintained between all living beings.
+This departs from Western practices that detach plants and other beings—inviting usage without regard for the epistemological reciprocity that must be maintained between all living beings.

 Entheogen integration therapy can include working with people before and after the psychedelic experience, independently of that experience and regardless of whether the provider is involved in that experience.